miketaluc-bytecode/tap-frontapp/stitch_setup_documentation.md

 With each run of the integration, the following data set is extracted and replicated to the data warehouse:

-- **Team**: Daily or hourly aggregated team member statistics since the last_update (last completed run of the integration) through the most recent day or hour respectively.
+- **Team Table**: Daily or hourly aggregated team member statistics since the last_update (last completed run of the integration) through the most recent day or hour respectively.
 On the first run, ALL increments since the **Start Date** will be replicated.

 ---